Frequently Asked Questions (FAQ)

 For individual consumer purchases:

-If you're unhappy with your purchase for any reason, drop us an email at [email protected] and we'll refund you in full, no questions asked.
-All we ask is that you do this in a timely manner - within 24 hours for 3 day and monthly plans, and 30 days for annual subscriptions.
+If you're unhappy with your purchase for any reason, drop us an email at [email protected] and we'll refund you in full*, no questions asked.
+All we ask is that you do this in a timely manner - within 24 hours for 3 day and monthly plans, and 30 days for annual subscriptions. *We reserve the right to retain any payment processing fees which are not returned to us upon refunding your payment.

 For institutional licenses and bulk purchases: